luka-danger/to-do-list/README.md

 # To Do List
-## Project 10: To Do List with OOP and SOLID Design
+## Project 11: To Do List with OOP and SOLID Design

 ## Description:
-Welcome to my tenth web development project!
+Welcome to my eleventh web development project!
 This is part of my coursework in The Odin Project, a free, open-source curriculum to learn fullstack web development!

 This project is a dynamic To-Do List application developed with JavaScript and CSS, bundled using Webpack.
 It features persistent storage, allowing users to save their tasks in local storage for seamless access across sessions.